abhisek1999-android/stringUtilities/README.md

 ## Features

-- `capitalizeWords()`: Checks if a string is null or empty.
-- `capitalizeFirstLetter()`: Checks if a string is null, empty, or consists only of whitespace characters.
-- `countOccurrences(String str, String target)`: Counts the number of occurrences of a substring within a string.
+- `capitalizeWords()`: Capitalise first character of every string.
+Eg : string util = String util
-- `reverse(String str)`: Reverses the characters in a string.
+- `capitalizeFirstLetter()`: Capitalise first charcters of every word in a sentence.
-- `splitAndTrim(String str, String delimiter)`: Splits a string by a delimiter and trims leading/trailing whitespace from each resulting substring.
-- `removeDuplicates(String str)`: Removes duplicate characters from a string.
+-  MORE TO BE ADD

 ## Usage